Yoga Nidra Setup and FAQ

 Question: Did I fall asleep?

-It is when we sleep at night that I body gets a chance to restore itself after a long day.
+It is when we sleep at night that our body gets a chance to restore itself after a long day.

 Yoga Nidra uses the biological process of sleep to allow us to move into slower and slower brain wave states consciously, where the magic of meditation happens.
-However, if the body is not rested, or has a backup of tension, then it will take care of restoring first before realizing the intention of a meditative practice.
-So if you do fall asleep, that is alright.
+However, if the body is not rested, or has a backup of tension, then it will take care of restoring first before realizing the intention of meditative practice.
+So if you do fall asleep, that is all right.

 With regular practice, you will find your body is able to find a level of conscious awareness even though you are in a deep state of meditation.